dr1990/CSE-601-Data-Mining-Bioinformatics/Project1/Submission/Association/Code/README.txt

 3. If input provided is '1', k-length frequent item set counts for minimum support 30%, 40%, 50%, 60% and 70% will be printed.
 Then press 'Y' if you wish to continue with another task.

 4. If input provided is '2', you will be prompted to enter minimum support and minimum confidence values for rule generation.
 You then also be asked to specify the query template number and the query.
+Ex:
+Template-1 Query : BODY;1;G59_Up,G10_Down
+Template-2 Query : HEAD;2
+Template-3 Query : 1or1;HEAD;ANY;G10_Down;BODY;1;G59_Up

 After execution, query results and counts will be printed on console.
 Then press 'Y' if you wish to continue with another task or 'N' to stop execution.